sonic-net/SONiC/doc/dash/smart-switch-ip-address-assigment/smart-switch-ip-address-assignment.md

 ### DPU and PCIe interfaces naming convention ###

-To follow the SONiC interfaces naming convention names of the DPUs in the DB and the PCIe interfaces that are connected to the DPUs shall start from the "Dpu" prefix.
+To follow the SONiC interfaces naming convention names of the DPUs in the DB and the PCIe interfaces that are connected to the DPUs shall start from the "dpu" prefix.
 The indexes shall start from "0" and shall represent the id of the DPU.
-For example Dpu0, Dpu1, etc. It is up to vendors' implementation to ensure that interfaces are assigned with the correct name during the system initialization.
+For example dpu0, dpu1, etc. It is up to vendors' implementation to ensure that interfaces are assigned with the correct name during the system initialization.

 ### Configuration generation for IP address assignment ###